This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-If you are planning to have a baby, ask your caregiver when you may stop taking your BCPs.
+If you are planning to have a baby, ask your PHP when you may stop taking your birth control pills.
 It may take some time for you to start ovulating again.
-Ask your caregiver for more information about getting pregnant after taking BCPs.
+Ask your PHP for more information about pregnancy after birth control pills.

-When to start taking birth control pills after having a baby:
+When to start taking birth control pills after you have a baby:

-- You have forgotten to take BCPs for at least a day.
+- You have forgotten to take a birth control pill.

-- You have mood changes, such as depression, since starting BCPs.
+- You have mood changes, such as depression, since starting birth control pills.

-- You missed a period and have questions or concerns about getting pregnant.
+- You missed a period and have questions or concerns about being pregnant.

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.